 The grip is another consideration in the purchase of your pickleball paddle.
 The shape, size, and texture should all be considered.
 With respect to the grip size – a measure of the circumference of the grip – everyone has their unique preference.
 Grip sizes are generally between 4″ and 4 ½” in 1/8″ increments.

 Generally speaking, it’s better to error on the side of a grip that is too small rather than one that is too large.
 It’s easy to build up the grip size by applying over-grip.
 Regardless of the grip that you get with the original purchase, you’ll still likely want to add a layer of over-grip as it helps to preserve the original grip, adds a degree of tackiness, and helps with sweat absorption.

 Pickleball paddles come in various shapes and sizes.
 USA Pickleball, in section #2 of their official rulebook, details the size requirements for pickleball paddles.
 Specifically, it states that “the combined length and width, including any edge guard and butt cap, shall not exceed 24 inches (60.96 cm).
 The paddle length cannot exceed 17 inches (43.18 cm).”

 A “classic” shape has been a paddle that measures approximately 8″ x 15 ¾.”
 Manufacturers and brands are beginning to get more creative in their offerings by making more than just a “classic” shape, however.

 To provide more hitting surface (larger paddle faces), manufacturers are shortening the length of the handle.
 This allows the paddle to meet the combined length and width requirements.
 Table tennis players and those that rest their index finger behind the face of the paddle (you know who you are!), tend to prefer this configuration.

 Elongated paddles are also becoming more common-place.
 Elongated paddles take advantage of the full 17 inches of length permitted.
 However, they sacrifice face-width to stay within the combined length and width requirement.
-This means longer reach, but narrower sweet spot – perhaps perfect for singles where reach is more critical.
+This means longer reach, but a narrower sweet spot – perhaps perfect for singles where reach is more critical.
 For the beginner, because of this narrow sweet spot, an elongated paddle is much more challenging.